Calgary Coin & Antique Home Chinese Reference Guide Index

 BAN LIANG WITH REVERSED INSCRIPTIONS

 S-96-98 variety.
 "LIANG PAN".
-On occasion we run into these pan liang coins with the inscriptions reversed (Schjoth has three specimens).
+On occasion I see pan liang coins with the inscriptions reversed (Schjoth has three specimens).
 They are too common to be simple errors, although we cannot rule out that they are contemporary counterfeits.
-A specimen we recently had was 23.5 mm and 2.25 grams, which is within the correct range for Ban Liang of the 179 to 136 BC period.
+A specimen I recently had was 23.5 mm and 2.25 grams, which is within the correct range for Ban Liang of the 179 to 136 BC period.

 F $45.00 VF $75.00